leifmarkthaler/gleitzeit/README.md

 # Gleitzeit 0.0.7 - Worker-Based Architecture

-A complete rewrite of Gleitzeit with a distributed, worker-based architecture for massive horizontal scalability.
+A complete rewrite of Gleitzeit with a distributed, worker-based architecture for horizontal scalability.

 ## Key Features